autodistill/autodistill/docs/base_models/clip.md

 # CLIP

-**CLIP is not fully supported by Autodistill.
-Check back later for updates.**

 [CLIP](https://github.com/openai/CLIP), developed by OpenAI, is a computer vision model trained using pairs of images and text.
 You can use CLIP with autodistill for image classification.

 ## Installation